 - A total of three bells hang in the tower.

-- Here you can also find the medieval treadmill from when the tower was being constructed.
+- Here you can also find the medieval treadmill from when the tower was under construction.

 The legend of the devil's footprint

 According to legend, the famous footprint in the entrance hall was made by the devil himself.
-He had a bet with the master builder for his soul, that there would be no window in the church.
-In the aforementioned place, he could not see any windows at first, as they were covered by the columns.
+He made a bet with the master builder for his soul, that there would be no windows in the church.
+Upon return to the aforementioned place, he could not see any windows at first, as they were covered by the columns.
 Out of joy at the supposed ignorance of the people, he stamped up and left his footprint in the ground.

 But when the devil took another step forward, he discovered the windows and felt that he has been deceived.
 Angrily, he turned into wind in order to destroy the building.
-He is probably still trying, because near the cathedral or at the entrance, you can feel a slight breeze.
+It's probably the devil is still trying, because near the cathedral or at the entrance, you tend to feel a slight breeze.